cloudbees/cs-onboarding/README.md

 How to install Hugo to test locally - This is using hugo version 0.61.0: https://gohugo.io/getting-started/installing/#install-hugo-with-brew

-Once you install Hugo in your machine and cloned the repo, go inside the csa-onboarding directory and execute ```hugo -D server```.
-Go to ---> localhost:1313 and you should see the website.
+Once you install Hugo in your machine and cloned this repo, go inside the ```csa-onboarding``` directory and execute ```hugo -D server```.
+Go to localhost:1313 in your favorite browser and you should see the website.

 ### Want to use Hugo with Docker 🐳 instead?

 First, get docker https://docs.docker.com/docker-for-mac/install/

-Clone the repo and run the following command inside the ```csa-onboarding``` directory:
+Clone this repo and run the following command inside the ```csa-onboarding``` directory:

 ```
 docker run --rm -it \